-This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe and Mail.
-Today I am delighted to speak to Michael Useem [a management professor] from the Wharton Business School.
+This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe & Mail.
+Today I am in Vancouver, and delighted to speak to Paul Adler from the University of Southern California.

 Bombardier Inc.’s founding family now has more of its wealth tied to legacy snowmobile company BRP Inc. than to the global plane and train manufacturer, a curious situation caused by Bombardier’s spectacular stock collapse this year.